mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/File_Monolith.md

     filenames, and the tool will attempt to update their names and filepaths using the latest qar_dictionary.
 Any updated files are copied to the target directory.
+  - Archive Transferrer: The user selects their Ground Zeroes and Phantom Pain executable files, and the tool will attempt to automatically transfer the game archives from Ground Zeroes and Metal Gear Online into The Phantom Pain.
+  - Texture Aggregator: The user can select a Packed Fox Textures (.pftxs) file, and the tool will attempt to automatically complete the textures partially contained in the .pftxs, and then convert the textures to DirectDraw Surface (.dds) format.

 ## Archive Unpacker